 There is medications, such as amphetamines which might be seen as illegal drugs by the U.S. Customs and the local police.
 If there is no doctor's statement you risk a fine or even imprisonment.

-- Medical treatment in America is expensive and hospitalization is practically unpayable.
+- Medical treatment in America is expensive and hospitalization is unaffordable with out proper insurance.
 Please check the terms and conditions of your health insurance for worldwide coverage before you go to the U.S. If not, then it is wise to have a temporary, supplemental health insurance.

 In the U.S. doctors and social workers should be paid directly, or they want proof that payment is guaranteed.
 Therefore, always wear your insurance certificate (preferably in English) with you.